FIWARE/data-space-connector/doc/flows/contract-management/README.md

 # Contract Management

+> :construction: Please note, that this document is currently being reworked for the usage of ODRL policies and does not contain the latest information

 With the [tmforum-api](https://github.com/FIWARE/tmforum-api) and the [contract-management](https://github.com/FIWARE/contract-management) notification listener, the FIWARE Data Space Connector provides components to perform contract management based on the TMForum APIs.